allegro/blog/_posts/2022-11-14-onion-architecture.md

+---
 layout: post
-title: "Onion Architecture - The most tasteful Software Architecture Style"
+title: Onion Architecture
-author: [tomasz.tarczynski]
+author: tomasz.tarczynski
 tags: [tech, architecture, software, engineering]
-excerpt: >
+---
 Software Architecture is an elusive thing which, if neglected, can lead to a hard to develop and maintain codebase, and in more drastic circumstances to the failure of a product.
 This article discuses one of the backend application architecture styles which proved to be successful in providing a good foundation for building and maintaining an application in the long run: Onion Architecture.
----

-# Onion Architecture - The most tasteful Software Architecture Style
+### Onion Architecture

-Onion Architecture is a software architectural style which strongly promotes the separation of concerns between the most important part of a business application - the domain code - and its technical aspects like HTTP or database.
+Onion Architecture is a software architectural style which strongly promotes the separation of concerns between the most important part of a business application — the domain code — and its technical aspects like HTTP or database.
 It does so with ideas similar to [Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)), [Clean Architecture](2021-12-13-clean-architecture-story.md) and [other related architecture styles](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).